Inchcolm: Early history

-Mortimer's Deep, the channel which separates Inchcolm from the mainland, supposedly got its name during this period when some monks of the island who had been tasked with transporting the body of Sir Alan Mortimer to be interred at the church there instead disposed of his coffin in the sea.
+Mortimer's Deep, the channel which separates Inchcolm from the mainland, supposedly got its name during this period when some monks of the island who had been tasked with transporting the body of Sir Alan Mortimer to be interred at the church there, instead disposed of his coffin in the sea.

 Walter Bower, Abbot 1418–49, was the author of the Latin Scotichronicon, one of Scotland's most important medieval historical sources.
 The island was part of the medieval diocese of Dunkeld (also dedicated to St Columba), and several of the medieval bishops were buried within the Abbey church.

-English raids
+Late Middle Ages and English raids

 Like nearby Inchkeith and the Isle of May, Inchcolm was attacked repeatedly by English raiders in the 14th century.
 This was the period of the Scottish Wars of Independence, and decisive battles were being fought in the Lothians and in the Stirling/Bannockburn region, and so the island was effectively in the route of any supply or raiding vessels.

 In 1335, there was an especially bad raid by an English ship when the abbey's treasures were stolen, along with a statue of Columba.
 The story goes that the ship was nearly wrecked on Inchkeith and had to dock at Kinghorn.
 The sailors taking a religious turn, thought that this was due to the wrath of Columba, returned the statue and treasures to the island, and experienced good weather on their outward journey.

 In 1384, an English raid attempted to set alight Inchcolm Abbey, but this again was foiled by the weather – in this case a strong wind blew out the flames.

+In 1441, the Abbot Walter Bower wrote an influential historical study of Scotland called the Scotichronicon.

+The island was used as a form of prison in the 14th and 15th centuries.
+Amongst those interned here were Archbishop Patrick Graham of St Andrews.
+In 1427, James I confined the mother of Alexander, Lord of the Isles.
+Mariota, Countess of Ross here.